Khurram Khan

-Khurram Khan (born 21 June 1971) is a Pakistani-born cricketer who played for the United Arab Emirates national cricket team.
-In 2014, Khurram became the oldest player to score an ODI hundred as his unbeaten 132 helped his team to a six-wicket victory over Afghanistan in Dubai.
+Khurram Khan (born 21 June 1971) is a Pakistani-born former cricketer who played for the United Arab Emirates national cricket team.
+In 2014, Khurram became the oldest player (then aged 43 years and 162 days) to score an ODI hundred as his unbeaten 132 helped his team to a six-wicket victory over Afghanistan in Dubai.
 He is regarded as the best cricketer to play for the United Arab Emirates.

 Career

 Khan has been playing for the UAE since 2001 when he turned out for the team at the 2001 ICC Trophy in Canada, where he played ten games over the course of the two-week tournament.
 With 243 runs over eight innings, Khurram had the highest batting average of the UAE team with 60.75, though Ahmed Nadeem and Arshad Ali both made more runs.
 He also bowled the most for UAE, taking 19 wickets in his 95 overs, at a bowling average of 13.52 - taking joint third-most wickets of the tournament, behind Roland Lefebvre and Soren Vestergaard.

 Despite Khurram's performances, the UAE finished fifth at the tournament, and failed to qualify for the 2003 World Cup.
 Khurram was named captain for the ICC Six Nations Challenge in March 2004, a qualifier tournament for the ICC Champions Trophy, and though Khurram was once again leading wicket-taker for the UAE, the team finished fifth on net run rate, coming last after four other teams on points.

 Khurram was retained as captain for the 2004 Asia Cup, however, where the UAE took on the Test nations of India and Sri Lanka.
 They were eliminated after two group stage matches, though Cricinfo claimed that he and his teammates "bowled with plenty of discipline and control" in the first match against India, and "a maturity far beyond their experience" in the second match.